encode/django-rest-framework/docs/community/third-party-packages.md

 * [django-elasticsearch-dsl-drf][django-elasticsearch-dsl-drf] - Integrate Elasticsearch DSL with Django REST framework.
 Package provides views, serializers, filter backends, pagination and other handy add-ons.
 * [django-api-client][django-api-client] - DRF client that groups the Endpoint response, for use in CBVs and FBV as if you were working with Django's Native Models..
 * [fast-drf] - A model based library for making API development faster and easier.
+* [django-requestlogs] - Providing middleware and other helpers for audit logging for REST framework.

 [cite]: http://www.software-ecosystems.com/Software_Ecosystems/Ecosystems.html
 [cookiecutter]: https://github.com/jpadilla/cookiecutter-django-rest-framework